-- Business Divisions may as appropriate, obtain services direct from a local supplier who is able to meet Te Pūkenga terms and conditions, including payment terms and health and safety risk mitigation. - Sourcing of any digital and or related goods or services required by other than the Digital Team, must have pre-approval from the appropriate Digital Team Kaimahi having the appropriate financial delegation prior to initiating a sourcing exercise. - Contract management to ensure the benefits of the procurement are delivered, kaimahi will: - $\circ\,$ set clear performance measures and monitor and manage the contracts against these measures; - $\circ~$ encourage suppliers and recognise the delivery of great results; and - $\circ~$ work with suppliers to achieve on going benefits for Te Pūkenga. - 5.5 General considerations in addition to the processes set out above, kaimahi must also observe or be cognisant of the following: - Record Keeping full and accurate records relating to procurement activities, contract negotiations, and any contractual agreements must be retained and stored so they are readily accessible for audit, review or publication, as required.
+- The expenditure must be in line with the National Expenditure policy and the National Delegations policy. - Business Divisions may as appropriate, obtain services direct from a local supplier who are able to meet Te Pūkenga terms and conditions, including payment terms and health and safety risk mitigation - Sourcing of any digital and or related goods or services required by other than the Digital Team, must have pre-approval from the appropriate Digital Team Kaimahi having the appropriate financial delegation prior to initiating a sourcing exercise. - Contract management to ensure the benefits of the procurement are delivered, Kaimahi will: - set clear performance measures and monitor and manage the contracts against these measures; - o encourage suppliers and recognise the delivery of great results; and - o work with suppliers to achieve on going benefits for Te Pūkenga. - 5.5 General considerations in addition to the processes set out above, Kaimahi must also observe or be cognisant of the following: - Record Keeping full and accurate records relating to procurement activities, contract negotiations, and any contractual agreements must be retained and stored so they are readily accessible for audit, review or publication, as required.
 Records may only be disposed of in accordance with the Public Records Act 2005. - Gifts and Hospitality Kaimahi are not permitted to accept any gifts and/or hospitality during a procurement process as this could affect the impartiality and integrity of the process.
 Any gifts and/or hospitality from suppliers offered to Kaimahi during a procurement process must be politely declined and reported to their manager and/or the Procurement Director immediately.
 Guidelines on gifts and/or hospitality are detailed in the National Expenditure Policy. - Supplier complaints suppliers may raise an objection or complaint with Te Pūkenga if they feel that due process has not been met.
 If a complaint is made, it must be responded to promptly and with impartiality, and efforts should be made to resolve all complaints in good faith.
 If required, complaints may be escalated to the Procurement Director (and/or delegate) to help resolve.